nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p2_installing-nmaas.md

 kubectl create secret generic nmaas-helm-key-public -n <NMAAS_NAMESPACE> --from-file=helm=$tmpdir/key.pub
 ```

-A few parameters need to be customized in the values.yaml file, to reflect the environment where NMaaS is deployed.
+A few parameters need to be customized in the values.yaml file, to reflect the environment where nmaas is deployed.

 - `global.wildcardCertificateName` – the name of the secret containing the TLS certificate to be used to secure the HTTP communication
-- `global.nmaasDomain` – the hostname where NMaaS will be accessible.
+- `global.nmaasDomain` – the hostname where nmaas will be accessible.
 - `platform.properties.adminEmail` – the email address which will receive various notifications such as new user sign-up, deployment errors, new application versions...
-- `platform.adminPassword.literal` – the password used to login as the admin user in the NMaaS Portal.
+- `platform.adminPassword.literal` – the password used to login as the admin user in the nmaas Portal.
 - `platform.properties.k8s.ingress.certificate.issuerOrWildcardName` – the name of the wilcard certificate to be used for customer deployed applications, or the name of the cert-manager issuer to use if certificates are issued ad-hoc.
 - `platform.properties.k8s.ingress.controller.ingressClass` – the ingress class to be used for deployed applications.
 Should be set to nginx in the case of K3s and public in the case of MicroK8s.
 - `platform.properties.k8s.ingress.controller.publicIngressClass` – the ingress class to be used for applications where the users have explicitly selected to enable public access (e.g. without a VPN).
 Since this is a local deployment, the value of this parameter should equal the value set in `platform.properties.k8s.ingress.controller.ingressClass`.